 Solo Female Travel Safety in Lima

 There are certainly dangerous places to find yourself in Lima.
 However, this two-day Lima itinerary will not take you there.
-That being said, I felt very safe during my time in Lima, although it is still very important to keep your wits about you.
-At street corners stand back from the crowds and keep your eyes on your belongings as pickpocketing is common.
+That being said, I felt very safe during my time in Lima, although it is still very important to adhere to the majority of solo female travel safety rules.

 Ladies, you will get catcalled.
 In my opinion, it’s best to just keep walking and not escalate anything.
 One charming fellow came very close to me while I was watching the sunset on the Malecon and said “I wanna fuck you”.
 It took every ounce of energy I had not to say anything back.
 But I felt it was safer that way and I found a different location to watch the sunset.